Ramshaw Rocks in Staffordshire

-I have lost count of the times I have visited Ramshaw Rocks in Staffordshire‘s South West Peak since starting Landscape Photography.
-Many many times over the last 5 years trying to get that special photograph to be proud of.
+I have lost count of the times I have visited Ramshaw Rocks in Staffordshire‘s South West Peak since starting landscape photography over the last 5 years trying to get that special photograph to be proud of.

 Landscape Photography is a repetitive skill set, comprising of numerous skills that are fine tuned over time knowing how to shoot a certain scene using the right camera settings is mastered time and time over, and in my case getting it wrong and learning by my mistakes played a big part in the way I shoot and process my images today.

 I have not wrote a blog in months.
 Preferring to be out behind the camera taking shots than trying to write about what I have been up to.

 Over the last few months Ive been predominately shooting the Peaks, updating my Peak District Gallery as I go, its an ongoing addiction but something that I love doing.
 Last weekend I decided to stay fairly local to home within a short 30 minutes drive to Ramshaw Rocks which is next to The Roaches, another more popular destination with visitors, photographers, climbers and walkers not to mention the casual family visits as I recall as a youngster scrambling over the gritstone.

 As I set of from home I had planned on pushing further North to the Dark Peak.
 I reached The Roaches early and there was plenty of low lingering cloud moving across the moorlands, so I decided to change my plans which is rare because once I have a location planned I try and stick to it.

 I arrived at Ramshaw Rocks and bumped into another photographer ‘Greg’ we had never met before but followed each other on Flickr & Facebook which is common.
 We had a good chat and Greg decided to try elsewhere, I opted to stay-put.
 I decided to head up to a good vantage point.